Birdo: Critical reception

 Stacey Henley of TheGamer stated that Birdo was a highly important character for transgender representation, as she represented the struggles and stereotypes of transgender people in real life.
 She described how Nintendo seemed "ashamed of Birdo's past" and that despite Nintendo's disinterest, Birdo was described as a "landmark piece of representation" within the transgender community that acted "[as] a metaphor for the community's own representation on screen."
 Pastes Jennifer Unkle criticized Birdo as a caricatured trans person and as an example of Nintendo's poor handling of gender identity in general.
 Zackari Greif of Game Rant also criticized Nintendo's handling of the character, citing multiple occasions where Birdo was referred to with male pronouns instead of female ones, as well as how Birdo is constantly referred to as "Birdo" and not "Birdetta", which is stated to be Birdo's preferred name in the Super Mario Bros.
 2 manual.
 He felt that Birdo needed consistent and proper respectful treatment as a trans woman in the games as a result.
 The book Queerness in Play analyzed how Birdo remained an important and iconic transgender character in video gaming, stating that the ignorance towards Birdo's gender in games served as a degree of transphobia.
-It compared Birdo to androgynous character Kirby, comparing how Kirby's lack of gender-related signifiers made Kirby a comforting character who was "superior to humanity", while Birdo's embracement of them led to Birdo being viewed as "threatening mystery" due to being more human-like in how she expressed her gender.
+It compared Birdo to the androgynous character Kirby, comparing how Kirby's lack of gender-related signifiers made Kirby a comforting character who was "superior to humanity", while Birdo's embracement of them led to Birdo being viewed as "threatening mystery" due to being more human-like in how she expressed her gender.

 Author Megan Blythe Adams found Nintendo's differing interpretation of Birdo's gender to be an echo of the cultural contexts in media in Japan; specifically, the new-half phenomena, a media spectacle in Japan that focused on male-to-female transgender sex workers that appeared in media at the time of Super Mario Bros.
 2's release.
 They stated that its usage within Birdo's character "reinforce[d] the long-standing assumption that transgender performance was something situated in the entertainment world, not in real life."
 Lorenzo Fantoni, writing for Vice, compared the Captain Rainbow scene to the later bathroom debates regarding transgender people.
 Fantoni also suggested that Nintendo does not know what to do with Birdo, believing that changes to Birdo's character were made in order to match present-day morals.